comit-network/RFCs/RFC-002-SWAP.md

 ## Introduction

-This RFC introduces defines two things:
+This RFC serves two purposes:

-1. A terminology for describing the exchange of assets
+1. Introduce terminology used to describe the exchange of assets.
-2. A REQUEST/RESPONSE pair of messages for `BAM!` to negotiate such an exchange between two parties
+2. Define a REQUEST/RESPONSE message pair for two parties to negotiate such an exchange via `BAM!`.

 ## Terminology

-To describe the elements of an exchange, we are using the terms `Ledger`, `Asset` and `Alpha/Beta`.
+To describe the elements of an exchange, we use the terms `Ledger`, `Asset`, `Alpha` and `Beta`.

 ### Ledger